Continuing Education Activity

-Hypertension: Adequate intake of potassium is a recommendation to prevent the development of hypertension.
+Hypertension: Adequate intake of potassium is recommended to prevent the development of hypertension.
 Prescribers also give potassium supplements to improve blood pressure control in patients with known hypertension.

-Arrhythmia: When cardiac glycoside toxicity occurs due to a loss of potassium or in certain tachyarrhythmias following cardiac surgery.
+Arrhythmia: It is recommended when cardiac glycoside toxicity occurs due to a loss of potassium or in certain tachyarrhythmias following cardiac surgery.